jdi-docs/jdi-light/source/includes/_tutorial.md

     $("#user-name").is().displayed();
 }
 ```
-Now we can write more complex typical test: login on Page.<br/>
+Now we can write a more complex typical test: login to a Page.<br/>
-Every test should end with an assertion so let’s add it in our test. </br>
+Every test should end with an assertion, so let’s add it to our test. </br>
-Code like this is easy to write but! it will be hard to maintain while the number of tests grows and elements that used in tests should be reused. <br/>
+Code like this is easy to write, <b>but!</b> it will be hard to maintain as the number of tests will be growing and elements used in tests would have to be reused. <br/>
-For example, if we have element **$(“.menu-about a”)** in 10+ tests and locator is changed, we must go through all the tests and correct locator...</br>
+For example, if we have a **$(“.menu-about a”)** element in 10+ tests and its locator is changed, we must go through all the tests and correct the locator...</br>
 <a href="https://github.com/jdi-tutorials/01-jdi-light-intro/blob/master/src/test/java/nopageobjects/tests/JDILightExample.java" target="_blank">See examples above on Github</a></br>
 Page Objects will help us!